tomrf/mikrofraim/readme.md

-lib/            Internal framework library classes, for facades, caching, routing and helpers models/         Paris ORM models (totally optional), autoloaded controller/     Classic MVC controller functions, autoloaded public/         The public web root, contains index.php responsible for bootstrapping the framework templates/      Twig template files, for easy rendering via the View::render() framework helper storage/        Temporary storage area for logs and filebased caching (if enabled)
+lib/            Internal framework library classes, for facades, caching, routing and helpers models/         Paris ORM models (totally optional), autoloaded controller/     Classic MVC controller functions, autoloaded classes/		Custom classes for your app, not created by default, but will be autoloaded from if it exists public/         The public web root, contains index.php responsible for bootstrapping the framework templates/      Twig template files, for easy rendering via the View::render() framework helper storage/        Temporary storage area for logs and filebased caching (if enabled)